imousterian/demo-cal/README.md

 * `npm install`
 * `npm run start`

-Project represents a visualization of task duration by project, linked to calendar dates.
+This is a small visualization of tasks within projects.
+Each project has several tasks, and the calendar shows multiple projects.
+The calendar spans 12 months: it starts 3 months before, and ends 9 months after today.
+Tasks are visually linked to calendar dates.

 ![alt text](cal.png)